Kristina01111000/Drws_site/README.md

 - Nutrition 2-> 4
 - 4e yoga 1-> 4
 - 4e yoga 2 -> 4
-- double check that the pdfs link to the new patreon link
+- double check that the pdfs link to the new patreon link, also the quizzes

 - Add patreon link to the 30 day challenge
 - Try cleaning the 30 day challenge up